-A two-bill package to support Michigan’s cities, villages, townships and counties that was introduced in the Legislature this week will go a long way to providing much needed financial stability for local governments.
+A two-bill package to support Michigan’s cities, villages, townships and counties that was introduced in the Legislature will go a long way to providing much needed financial stability for local governments.

 Senate Bills 182 and 183 sponsored by Senator Mike Webber (R-Rochester Hills) and Senator Jeremy Moss (D-Southfield) respectively, and House Bills 4274 and 4275 sponsored by Representative Amos O’Neal (D-Saginaw) and Representative Mark Tisdel (R-Rochester Hills) respectively, would establish a “Revenue Sharing Trust Fund” in the Michigan Department of Treasury.
 Through this trust fund concept, Michigan would dedicate a portion of general sales tax revenue to a restricted fund for the purposes of distributing those resources to cities, villages, townships and counties.
 To create the fund, these bills would amend the Michigan Trust Fund Act and the General Sales Tax Act.

 “This Revenue Sharing Trust Fund is years in the making.
 This fund will return more townships to consistent funding that they can rely on to provide the services their taxpayers and residents need,” said Neil Sheridan, MTA executive director.
 “We look forward to working with the Legislature to get these bills across the finish line.”

 Here is what other lawmakers and municipal leaders supporting the bill have to say about it: